shivannis/xandr-docs-public/xandr-docs/bidders/creative-troubleshooting-faq.md

 > If Your Creative Contains An \<a\> HTML Tag Without A target=“\_blank” Parameter, And It Clicks Through In The Same Window, you need to add the \_blank element.

 - On “tt” (iFrame) call:
-  - If the creative template has a “content_html”, then that will be returned
+  - If the creative template has a “content_html”, then that will be returned.
-  - If Creative Template does not have a “content_html”, but does have a “content_js”, then return the “content_js” wrapped in \<script\> (making it HTML)
+  - If Creative Template does not have a “content_html”, but does have a “content_js”, then return the “content_js” wrapped in \<script\> (making it HTML).
   - The API validates against having neither, but if this were allowed, the creative would blank.
 - On “ttj” (JavaScript) call:
-  - If the creative template has a “content_js”, then that will be returned
+  - If the creative template has a “content_js”, then that will be returned.
-  - If creative template does not have a “content_js”, then blank, even if the template has a “content_html”
+  - If creative template does not have a “content_js”, then blank, even if the template has a “content_html.4”

 > [!TIP]
 > If you don’t define content_js In your template, then the creative will not display properly to users with no javascript.
 The creative will still preview correctly in the audit UI.